Explore Gay Dublin.

 Dublin’s emerging reputation as a first-rate European destination for shopping, dining, and culture means that there is a wide range of amazing hotels to choose from.
 If you love design, you’ll love one of the city’s many trendy boutique hotels, many of which feature vintage nods to the city’s 19th and 20th-century architecture.

-The gay nightlife area of Dublin is, conveniently, the same as the general nightlife area of Dublin: the cultural and party hub of Temple Bar.
+Gay Dublin nightlife area is, conveniently, the same as the general nightlife area of Dublin: the cultural and party hub of Temple Bar.
 This is where most tourists spend the bulk of their time in Dublin, especially in the evenings.
 As well as all the pubs and clubs you could ever want, Temple Bar is home to museums, shops, and landmarks like Dublin Castle and Trinity College.

 Ireland has seen a dramatic change in LGBT attitudes and policies within the space of a generation.
 For many years, Ireland was a conservative country with a strong religious influence, but in 2015 it became the first country in the world to legalize gay marriage on a national level by popular vote.
 People have the right to self-declare their gender, and there are strong protections from discrimination and hate crimes on the basis of sexuality.